Fleckism/SecurityPlus/SecurityPlus/08 D Personnel Policies.md

 Portable devices, such as smartphones, USB sticks, media players, and so on, pose a considerable threat to data security, as they make file copy so easy.
 Camera and voice recording functions are other obvious security issues.
 Network access control, endpoint management, and data loss prevention solutions can be of some use in preventing the attachment of such devices to corporate networks.
 Some companies may try to prevent staff from bringing such devices on site.
 This is quite difficult to enforce, though.

 Also important to consider is the unauthorized use of personal software by employees or employees using software or services that has not been sanctioned for a project ([[shadow IT]]).
-Personal software may include either locally installed software or hosted applications, such as personal email or instant messenger, and may leave the organization open to a variety of security vulnerabilities. **Such programs may provide a route for data exfiltration, a transport mechanism for malware, or possibly software license violations** for which the company might be held liable, just to name a few of the potential problems.
+Personal software may include either locally installed software or hosted applications, such as personal email or instant messenger, and may leave the organization open to a variety of security [[vulnerability|vulnerabilities]]. **Such programs may provide a route for data exfiltration, a transport mechanism for malware, or possibly software license violations** for which the company might be held liable, just to name a few of the potential problems.

 ### Clean Desk Policy